 - Air pollution is responsible for almost one-third of the toxic contaminants and nutrients that enter coastal areas and oceans.

-- Invasive species such as poisonous algae, cholera, and countless plants and animals have entered harbor waters and disrupted the ecological balance.
+- Red tides caused by massive growth of algae can become harmful to both the environment and humans, which is why scientists often refer to them as harmful algal blooms or HABs.
+Invasive species such as poisonous algae, cholera, and countless plants and animals have entered harbor waters and disrupted the ecological balance.

 - Establish marine parks to protect biodiversity.